bamer/llama-runner-async-proxy/docs/optimization-documentation.md

 - **Caching mechanisms** for model parameter validation
 - **Asynchronous processing** for server initialization to avoid blocking the main thread
 - **Resource monitoring** with performance monitoring integration
+- **React 19-inspired patterns** for optimistic updates and cache management

 ```javascript
 // Before optimization: